1 Have close encounters with native wildlife

 New Zealand is full of spectacular walking tracks.
 From easy-going day hikes to adventurous multi-day hikes, there is a range of options to suit all experience levels.
 Go deep into the wilderness of New Zealand’s national parks including Mount Aspiring, Abel Tasman and Fiordland.

 Be guided by a local Māori into the Te Urewera Rainforest and learn about the deep history of the region.
-Follow the coastline of the Coromandel Peninsula or conquer one the world’s best day hikes - the Tongariro Alpine Crossing.
+Follow the coastline of the Coromandel Peninsula, conquer one of the world’s best day hikes - the Tongariro Alpine Crossing or a local favourite, the Routeburn Track.

 # 7 Taste the best of New Zealand